Azazel also called Azazil is a demon of the second order, guardian of the goat. In islamic demonology is a Djin.

 In the Bible

-This Hebrew term does not appear throughout the Bible, in this form, although the word “goat” is found in Ezra, in Daniel, in other parts of the book of Leviticus.
-The fundamental difference is that a term (Azazel) has connotations of “scapegoat” and in the other texts only “scapegoat”.
+This Hebrew term does not appear throughout the Bible, in this form.
+The word “goat” is in Ezra, in Daniel, in other parts of the book of Leviticus.
+The difference is that a term (Azazel) has connotations of “scapegoat” and in the other texts only “scapegoat”.

-This ritual was performed on the Day of Atonement, which is Biblically described (Leviticus 16:8); “Aaron shall cast lots on two goats, one lot for the Lord and the other for Azazel.”
-The one on which the lot of the Lord fell was sacrificed, and his blood served for expiration.
+This ritual was performed on the Day of Atonement, which is Biblically described (Leviticus 16:8).
+“Aaron shall cast lots on two goats, one lot for the Lord and the other for Azazel”.
+The one on which the lot of the Lord fell was sacrificed.
+His blood served for expiration.

-And the people, having left the care of their iniquities to the goat of Azazel-also known as the scapegoat-returned to their homes with free consciences.
-The ritual also is described in the avodah.
+And the people, having left the care of their iniquities to the goat of Azazel-also known as the scapegoat returned to their homes with free consciences.
+The ritual also is in the avodah.